No Kill Policy

 Animals who are not healthy but are likely to become healthy if given reasonable medical, behavioral, foster or other care.
 Animals who are not healthy and not likely to become healthy, regardless of care provided, but who would likely maintain a satisfactory quality of life if given reasonable care, including long-term care.
 This does not include any animal determined to pose a significant health or safety risk to humans or other animals.

 SPCA Westchester takes the decision to euthanize an animal very seriously.
-Our “live release rate,” on average, is 97%, meaning 3% or less of our animals are humanely euthanized each year for one of the reasons stated above.
+Our “live release rate,” on average, is between 97-98%, meaning 2-3% or less of our animals are humanely euthanized each year for one of the reasons stated above.
 If you have any questions about our no-kill policy, please contact us.